Rangi42/redstarbluestar/README.md

 # Pokémon Red★ and Blue★

-***Latest release: August 18, 2020***
+***Latest release: November 1, 2020***

 This is a custom Pokémon game based on [the Pokémon Red and Blue disassembly](https://github.com/pret/pokered).

 ![titles](screenshots/titles.png)

 It started out as a graphics upgrade, replacing the Pokémon sprites with the ones from [the Space World 1997 G/S prototypes](https://github.com/pret/pokegold-spaceworld).
 Then I ported more content, including overworld tile and sprite graphics, Pokémon genders, shiny Pokémon, and more.
 I also ended up making all 151 Pokémon available in one game.
 When the Space World 1999 demo ROMs also leaked, I ported a few graphics from them too.
+After the BLUEMONS.GB debug ROM leaked, I ported its debug menu with some edits.

 For a full list of features, see [**FEATURES.md**](FEATURES.md).